keensworth/zendesk-coding-challenge/README.md

 - `TicketManager`: Manages high level calls to the API for ticket retrieval

 #### View
-- `Console`: Handles all console printing, including prompts, queires, warnings, errors, and ticket/page display
+- `Console`: Handles all console printing, including prompts, queries, warnings, errors, and ticket/page display

 #### Controller
 - `ConsoleController`: Handles all user input and manipulates the state of ConsoleManager